 Students in the Paralegal Studies Program are advised that it is important to have current knowledge in order to successfully compete in today’s legal environment and are urged to complete all Paralegal Studies courses within five years of graduation.
 To ensure that graduates possess current knowledge and skills, the following requirements apply:

 * Students are encouraged to take an additional PLS course.

 ** The curriculum has been designed so that any five of the following 13 courses will provide a coherent course of study in preparation for employment as a paralegal.

 For students who have all or most of their general education requirements, the Paralegal Studies Program offers courses in evening, accelerated, weekend and online formats.

-A legal internship is offered to students enrolled in the program who have completed at least 36 credits toward the degree and who have attained a grade point average of at least 2.5 at that time.
+A legal internship is offered to students enrolled in the program who have completed at PLS 101, PLS 11 and PLS 121 and who have attained a grade point average of at least 2.5 at that time.
 The internship is a 3-credit course requiring the student to perform without pay at least 96 hours of paralegal tasks in a legal employment setting approved by the Program Coordinator.
 Students who receive a grade of less than "C" are ineligible to retake this course.
 Those students who are ineligible for or who do not select the internship will be required to take another course from the concentration courses selections.